January 12, 2023

-Environment Committee Members:
+Environment Committee – (CARP-Nova Scotia)

 Having retired as the founding director of Nova Scotia’s Protected Areas Program, Dale has remained engaged in a wide variety of related public policy and planning initiatives.
 Following his return to the province from Ontario where he attended university and began his career, he played a direct role in essentially all facets of provincial parks and protected areas planning during his tenure with the provincial civil service.
 As a volunteer since retirement, he has continued to pursue his many interests ranging from environmental conservation to community development.
 Dale attended Lakehead, Guelph, Waterloo and Dalhousie universities, where he studied geography, land use planning and public administration.
 He is the proud father of two children and grandfather of five.
-Originally from Smithville, a rural community near Mabou on Cape Breton Island, Dale now resides in HRM.

 Charles served as an Anglican parish priest for 35 years, ministering to congregations in Ontario and Nova Scotia.
 Since retiring in 2020 he has become increasingly aware of the sixth mass extinction and of impending economic and societal collapse.
 At the same time, he rejoices in the deconstruction of old cultural norms that have become toxic and is excited about the transformation of human consciousness.